- Loud Political Paintings & importance of Political Art

-The kiss carries connotations here of power, fear and oppression – the antipathy of the normal significance of the human embrace – and removes the gesture from the world of sincerity and reciprocity, just as the omnivorous ogre of the post-war Soviet Union enveloped eastern Europe.
-The savagery of this kiss inverts the values of a universal human nature and, also, embroils affection itself in the murky and brutal world of a repressive politics that strips human beings of their freedom, their dignity, and their lives.
+The kiss carries connotations here of power, fear, and oppression – the antipathy of the normal significance of the human embrace – and removes the gesture from the world of sincerity and reciprocity, just as the omnivorous ogre of the post-war Soviet Union enveloped eastern Europe.

 Gheorghe Virtosu main heads at the upper part of the oil painting, that enact the fraternal kiss, incorporate in a twisted contortion other subaltern faces that share their animalistic lineaments.
 This is a visual rendering of the ultimate dehumanization of communism which denied and sought to eradicate selfhood and make humans obedient and malleable drones in an obsessionally ordered state structure.

 Representation and presentation converge in Socialist Fraternal Kiss canvas.
-The aesthetic vision of the artist of course shapes and creates a pictorial world which reflects his perception of his subject-matter, its undulations and recessions, and the use of color calling into being his representation.
-Yet, also, the presentation is pertinent as the irrevocable facts of the history of communist states force themselves into the frame.
-Therefore, Gheorghe Virtosu in this sense can be seen to present his subject politically as well as represent it aesthetically, and this is in agreement with the declaration of his artist's statement that the artist can act as a medium through which meaning comes into being.
+The aesthetic vision of the artist, of course, shapes and creates a pictorial world which reflects his perception of his subject-matter, its undulations and recessions, and the use of color calling into being his representation.
+Yet, also, the presentation is pertinent as the inevitable facts of the history of communist states force themselves into the frame.
+Therefore, Virtosu as political art artists do, in this sense can be seen to present his subject politically as well as represent it aesthetically, and this is in agreement with the declaration of his artist's statement that the artist can act as a medium through which meaning comes into being.